benders5e/benders5e/phb/classes/earthbender.md

 Starting at 9th level, you gain one of the following abilities of your choice:

 ##### Improved Earthwall
-You can now choose to use your Earthwall as a reaction to an attack against a friendly creature besides yourself, creating a wall in front of it instead.
+You can now choose to use your Earthwall as a reaction to an attack against a creatures besides yourself in your normal bending range, creating a wall in front of it instead.

 ##### Imbalance
 You learn to use your control over the earth to throw your opponents off-balance.
 Instead of raising an earthwall when an enemy attempts to make an attack against you, you can use your reaction to move the earth beneath their feet in an attempt to cause them to miss.
+The opponent must be within your normal bending range.

 Your opponent must make a DC 15 Dexterity Saving Throw.
 On a success, they make their attack with disadvantage.
 On a failure, the attack misses.
 The opponent must be within your normal bending range.